zitadel/zitadel/docs/docs/guides/integrate/private-key-jwt.md

 ## Get an access token

-In this step we will authenticate a service user and receive an access_token to use against a API.
+In this step we will authenticate a service user and receive an access_token to use against the API.

 > **Information:** Are you stuck?
 Don't hesitate to reach out to us on [Github Discussions](https://github.com/zitadel/zitadel/discussions) or [contact us](https://zitadel.com/contact/) privately.